-Small/Structured Grants: Following the deadline, applications are reviewed by one or more Grants Office staff members with expertise related to the project category and administrative policy.
-Those that are ready will be recommended to the Society's Executive Council for action, and those requiring revision or those that are ineligible will be returned to applicants with constructive feedback from the reviewers.
+Small/Structured Grants: Small/Structured Grants: Following the deadline, applications are reviewed by one or more MNHS staff members with expertise related to the project category and administrative policy.
+Those that are ready will be recommended to the Society's Executive Council for action.
+Those requiring revision or are ineligible will be returned to applicants with constructive feedback from the reviewers.
 The Grants Office encourages unsuccessful applicants to reapply for an eligible project during a future grant round.
-Notifications of the Executive Council's decision are sent approximately 8 weeks after application deadline.
+Notifications of the Executive Council's decision are sent approximately eight weeks after the application deadline.

-Large Grants: Once the deadline passes, pre-applications are reviewed by one or more Grants Office staff members with expertise related to the project category and administrative policy.
+Large Grants: Once the deadline passes, pre-applications are reviewed by one or more MNHS staff members with expertise related to the project category and administrative policy.
 Constructive feedback is provided to the applicant to strengthen the final application.
-Final applications are reviewed by Grants Office staff and other Minnesota Historical Society subject area experts.
-For grant applications requesting funding of \$100,000 or greater, an additional peer review is conducted by a qualified professional unaffiliated with the Minnesota Historical Society.
+Final applications are reviewed by MNHS staff again by subject area experts.
+For grant applications requesting \$100,000 or greater, an additional peer review is conducted by a qualified professional unaffiliated with the Minnesota Historical Society.
 Final applications, along with staff and peer reviewer comments, are provided to the Historic Resources Advisory Committee (HRAC) for consideration at a public meeting.

-Based on their evaluation and the review criteria, the HRAC recommends approval or denial of each application and forwards their recommendations to the Minnesota Historical Society Executive Council for final action.
-Applicants will be notified of the Executive Council decision in writing.
-In some cases, special conditions may be required on approved projects; the conditions will be outlined in the grant contract.
+Based on their evaluation and the review criteria, the HRAC recommends approval or denial of each application and forwards their recommendations to the Minnesota Historical Society's Executive Council for final action.
+Applicants are notified of the Executive Council decision in writing.
+In some cases, special conditions may be required on approved projects; the conditions will be outlined in the grant agreement.
 Once awarded, large grants are subject to increased fiscal oversight and ongoing monitoring by Grants Office staff.